Cross-Site Scripting in PHP: Why Output Encoding Beats Input Filtering

 Content-Security-Policy-Report-Only: default-src 'self'; report-uri /csp-report;

 Review the reports, adjust the policy to allow legitimate resources, then enable enforcement once the report-only run is clean.
-Understanding HTTPS and TLS configuration is closely related to security headers like CSP, and both contribute to a secure website configuration.
+HTTPS and TLS configuration work alongside CSP to provide a more complete secure configuration for business websites.

 HTTPOnly and Secure Flags on Session Cookies